Haarlem: Middle Ages

 After a siege from the surrounding area of Kennemerland in 1270 a defensive wall was built around the city.
 Most likely this was an earthen wall with wooden gates.
-Originally the city started out between Spaarne, Oudegracht, Ridderstraat, Bakenessergracht and Naussaustraat.
+Originally the city started out between Spaarne, Oudegracht, Ridderstraat, Bakenessergracht and Nassaustraat.
 In the 14th century the city expanded, and the Burgwalbuurt, Bakenes and the area around the Oudegracht became part of the city.
 The old defenses proved not to be sufficiently strong for the expanded city, and at the end of the 14th century a 16½-metre high wall was built, complete with a 15-metre wide canal circling the city.
 In 1304 the Flemish threatened the city, but they were defeated by Witte van Haemstede at Manpad.

 All the city's buildings were made of wood, and fire was a great risk.
 In 1328 nearly the whole city burnt down.
 The Sint-Bavokerk was severely damaged, and rebuilding it would take more than 150 years.
 Again on 12 June 1347 there was a fire in the city.
 A third large fire, in 1351, destroyed many buildings including the Count's castle and the city hall.
 The Count did not need a castle in Haarlem because his castle in The Hague (Den Haag) had taken over all functions.

-The Count donated the ground to the city and later a new city hall was built there.
+The count donated the ground to the city and later a new city hall was built there.
 The shape of the old city was square—this was inspired by the shape of ancient Jerusalem.
 After every fire the city was rebuilt quickly, an indication of the wealth of the city in those years.
 The Black Death came to the city in 1381.
 According to an estimate by a priest from Leiden the disease killed 5,000 people, about half the population at that time.

-In the 14th century Haarlem was a major city.
+In the 14th century, Haarlem was a major city.
 It was the second largest city in historical Holland after Dordrecht and before Delft, Leiden, Amsterdam, Gouda and Rotterdam.
 In 1429 the city gained the right to collect tolls, including ships passing the city on the Spaarne river.
-At the end of the Middle Ages Haarlem was a flourishing city with a large textile industry, shipyards and beer breweries.
-Around 1428 the city was put under siege by the army of Jacqueline, Countess of Hainaut.
-Haarlem had taken side with the Cods in the Hook and Cod wars, and thus against Jacoba of Bavaria.
+At the end of the Middle Ages, Haarlem was a flourishing city with a large textile industry, shipyards and beer breweries.
+Around 1428, the city was put under siege by the army of Jacqueline, Countess of Hainaut.
+Haarlem had taken side with the Cods in the Hook and Cod wars and thus against Jacoba of Bavaria.
 The entire Haarlemmerhout wood was burnt down by the enemy.